 Those of us who have learnt from good teachers will appreciate and be grateful for that privilege.
 We naturally support the teaching profession, having ourselves experienced the elevating qualities of a good music education, and are eager for others to enjoy the same benefits as we have.

 In this post, I will explore those benefits.

 Without a teacher, we depend on and are ultimately limited by the resources that others have produced for our instruction.
 We are still in effect learning from teachers, but in a far more limited and limiting way.

-We are impeded by our inability to assess the true quality of our own music-making, and often struggle to connect the disparate discoveries we make in the absence of a carefully tailored curriculum and musically alert mentor.
+We are impeded by our inability to assess the true quality of our music-making, and often struggle to connect the disparate discoveries we make in the absence of a carefully tailored curriculum and musically alert mentor.
 Ultimately, we all need to humbly accept our “unconscious incompetence”, that “we don’t know what we don’t know”, and forget about our ego.

 Over the last couple of decades I have taken on a number of teenagers and adults who were initially self-taught.
 Whether out of frustration or basic curiosity, they finally found their way to me in the hope that I might troubleshoot the problems holding them back, give them fresh ideas, or paper over the cracks before a performance or audition.

-Invariably they have been taken aback to find out how, with just a little expert guidance, they could easily improve as players, and find more freedom and joy in their own artistry.
+Invariably they have been taken aback to find out how, with just a little expert guidance, they could easily improve as players, and find more freedom and joy developing their own artistry.

 The Shared Journey

-So here are some of the many ways in which having a good teacher makes a huge difference, often missed by those who “teach” themselves, and based on the Three Treasures of Musical Learning model.
+So here are some of the many ways in which having a good teacher makes a huge difference, often missed by those who “teach” themselves:

 A GOOD TEACHER WILL: